chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 </h4>
 <dl>
 	<dd style="margin-left:3.2em;">
-		This defines a symbol for the compilation that board-specific sketch code can use to identify when the sketch is being compiled for a particular target board.
+		This defines a symbol which can be used by developers to generate code specific to this board.
+This is commonly used in conjunction with preprocessor #IFDEF conditional statements in libraries.
 	</dd>
 </dl>